Particular/docs.particular.net/nservicebus/azure-service-bus/understanding-transactions-and-delivery-guarantees_desc_asb_[7,).partial.md

 ## Undesired side effects

-Transaction scopes automatically flow along the downstream execution path, and implicitly enlists any transactional resource in the ambient transaction.
+Transaction scopes automatically flow along the downstream execution path, and implicitly enlist any transactional resource in the ambient transaction.

-On the other hand, the ASB SDK actively evaluates how many transactional resources are enlisted in the ambient transaction and throws an exception if it sees more than one.
+On the other hand, the ASB SDK actively evaluates how many transactional resources are enlisted in the ambient transaction and throws an exception if it detects more than one.

-Both of these behaviors combined make that it is impossible to enlist any database operation, or additional direct send operation using ASB SDK in this transaction.
+Both of these behaviors make it impossible to enlist any database operation, or additional direct send operation using ASB SDK in this transaction.

 ## Use suppress scopes

-The best way to deal with this problem is to ensure that every transactional operation is wrapped in a suppress scope that internally opens a new transaction scope.
+To deal with this problem ensure that every transactional operation is wrapped in a suppress scope that internally opens a new transaction scope.

 The ASB transport already does this automatically for any invocation of `IHandleMessages` by injecting a suppress scope into the handler invocation pipeline.